The History of Augustana University

 The College on Wheels

-By 1860, the still-young United States was on the brink of political and social catastrophe.
+By 1860, the still-young U.S. was on the brink of political and social catastrophe.
 Immigration was at an all-time high.
 In the South, plantation-owned slaves were harvesting 2 billion pounds of cotton each year.
 At the same time, opposition and public outrage over slavery seethed through towns and villages in the North.
-In November, Abraham Lincoln was elected president and a month later, South Carolina officially seceded from the union.
+In November of that same year, Abraham Lincoln was elected president and a month later, South Carolina officially seceded from the union.
 The first shots of the Civil War soon followed.

 In the Midwest, the railroad, industry and farming opportunities drew Norwegian and Swedish immigrants by the thousands — all of whom were looking for a place to settle; somewhere to call home.